 I cannot stress enough that what I’ve explained here cannot be done without the supervision of a qualified doctor.

-I’ve had a series of hormone tests, blood work, and diagnostics in the past year and everything is analyzed by Dr. Tano.
+I’ve had a series of hormone tests, blood work, and diagnostics in the past year and everything is analyzed by my doctor.
 We meet every six months and see where I’m at, how I’ve improved and the next steps to take.
 This is not as simple as going to the market and getting some natural progesterone cream and calling it good.
 You could do even more damage to your system!

 Please DO NOT SELF DIAGNOSE and try to fix this on your own.
 Hormones are an extremely complicated business and need a delicate tap dance of the correct dosages of the right hormones, to find the correct balance.
 We are all individual and what worked for me isn’t what will work for you.
 There is a reason I didn’t give you dosages or supplement names or types in this post because you’re body is unique and you need to speak to a professional to figure out your own game plane.
 And please note that DAO supplements will not fix HI, it will only mask it.
-Get to the root of the problem and live without fear.
+Get to the root of the problem first.

 **UPDATE 3/7/18: With the guidance of Dr. Tano, I continue to take my bio HRT and recommended supplements and I have been free of any issues since September 2017.
 As of this writing, I am currently doing a 7 day juice cleanse to detox my system and upping my cruciferous veggie intake.
 02/19: Still doing well!
 I am happy to report I have not had ANY Histamine flare ups since Sept 2017!